cambiotraining/data-analysis-in-r-and-python/index.md

 number-sections: false
 ---

-These sessions provide an introduction to coding in R and Python.
-The aim is to get you comfortable with coding techniques commonly used in scientific research.
+These sessions provide an introduction to coding in R and Python, focussing on data exploration and analysis.
+Both languages are leading in the field of data science and widely used for data visualisation, analyses, statistics and machine learning.

+Both languages are open-source software and all the software we use during the course is free.
+We frequently run courses based on these materials, focussing on either R or Python (learning two languages at once is not ideal!).

+These courses have been developed and are organised by the Cambridge Centre for Research Informatics Training (University of Cambridge, UK).

+Have a look at our [timetable](https://www.training.cam.ac.uk/bioinformatics/event-timetable) to see when the next iteration is scheduled.
+We run in-person and online versions of these courses.

+**Courses are open to everyone.**

+Please see our [guidelines](https://www.training.cam.ac.uk/bioinformatics/info/eligibility) for more details on eligibility and potential charges.

 ::: {.callout-tip}
 ### Learning objectives

-- Get familiar with the R or Python programming language
+- Get familiar with the programming language.
-- Learn to visualise data
+- Be able to use appropriate interface software.
+- Be familiar with different data types & structures and know when to use them.
+- Read in and investigate tabular data and perform basic quality control checks.
-- Be able to manipulate and transform data
+- Create plots and be able to manipulate plot aesthetics.
+- Feel confident manipulating columns (variables in the data) and rows (observations in the data).
+- Perform operations on groups within your data.
+- Reshape data (long <> wide) and know when each format is appropriate.
+- Combine different tables of data, based on a common identifier.
+- Clean up common issues in data (column names, encoding issues etc).
+- Fine-tune plot settings to create publication-ready figures.

 :::

 ### Target audience

-This course is aimed at people without any prior programming experience.
-It does however, allow people with some experience to further enhance their knowledge through different level exercises.
+The course is aimed at beginners, so no prior knowledge is required.
+If you already have some coding experience, but look to refresh your knowledge, this course is also for you.
+Different exercise levels will help challenge you at the appropriate level.

 ### Prerequisites